-Fresh from my first experience flying Turkish Airlines, and a good night's rest, the focus of my trip turned to discovering Istanbul (not Constantinople).
+Fresh from my first experience flying Turkish Airlines and a good night's rest, my trip's focus turned to discovering Istanbul (not Constantinople).

-The city where East meets West along the Bosphorus Straits was larger than I realized.
+The city where East meets West along the Bosphorus Straits was more extensive than I realized.

 My first few days were spent with fellow bloggers.
 However, I would later return to continue exploring on my own.

-Most of the sites on my list of top 10 things to do in Istanbul can be found in Sultanahmet, the Old City.
+Most of the sites on my list of top ten things to do in Istanbul can be found in Sultanahmet, the Old City.

 The Old City is a UNESCO World Heritage Site where you'll spend time sightseeing, but I recommend basing yourself in the more modern Galata area instead.
 I chose Rapunzel Hostel.